COVID-19 Vaccination update 5.13.2021

 We will continue to utilize this website and social media to inform the public.

-Although vaccine is slowly becoming available, we all still need to take the necessary precautions to prevent getting or spreading COVID-19.
+Although vaccine is becoming available, we all still need to take the necessary precautions to prevent getting or spreading COVID-19.
 Please stay home when you’re sick, continue to wear masks, limit indoor gatherings, practice physical distancing, and wash your hands often.
 The combination of a vaccine and prevention measures will help us as we slowly return to “normal.”

 Where can I go for the most up to date information about vaccines and vaccination data?